 Navigating the Course

 Getting Started The electronic classroom for this course is located in Blackboard.
 To gain access to the course you need your USERID and password.
 You need to access your USERID by looking up yourself on the Clemson electronic phonebook on the main page of the university www.clemson.edu once you have been enrolled.
 Hint: look yourself up with your first initial and last name (no phone number).
 The phonebook link can be found in the top right corner of that main page.
 Your username is the name before @clemson.edu.
 For example, the username for email@example.com is dflemin.
 Your password is defaulted to the last four digits of your Social Security Number.
 If you have forgotten your password, call the HelpDesk at 864-656-3494.
-The instructors do not have access to your password. *Please note: It may take at least a week after submission of your application for you to be enrolled into a section of this course.
+The instructors do not have access to your password. *Please note: It may take at least a week after submission of your application and tuition for you to be enrolled into a section of this course.
 If you have any questions about your enrollment status, please contact the professor directly.

 Blackboard 1.
 Open your Internet browser to the following link: www.clemson.edu 2.
 Select the “Students” tab toward the top in purple 3.
 Click on the orange “Blackboard” button on the right 4.
 Login with your Clemson University Username and Password 5.
 The Welcome page will list this class under “My Courses”

 Sending and Receiving email The instructor(s) will respond to all inquiries, questions, and other electronic correspondence within a timely, but not necessarily immediate, manner.
 Most electronic communications will be answered within 24 hours.
 All email messages from the instructor(s) will be sent to the student’s Clemson University email address.
 To avoid having your message mistakenly identified as SPAM, please identify the course in the subject line (ED 190).
 If you wish to have this email forwarded to your personal email account, click here: http://www.clemson.edu/email_forwarding/